 Correspondence to: Wilfred Ngwa, PhD.
 Sidney Kimmel Comprehensive Cancer Center, School of Medicine, John Hopkins University, Baltimore, MD, USA; Department of Epidemiology, Bloomberg School of Public Health, John Hopkins University, Baltimore, MD, USA; Brigham and Women’s Hospital, Dana-Farber Cancer Institute, Harvard Medical School, 75 Francis Street, Boston, MA 02115, USA.
 Email: wngwa1@jh.edu.

-Methods: This narrative review searched for published literature in PubMed, international health and conference websites, and hand searching on Google to identify the status of cancer registries in West Africa.
+Methods: This narrative review searched for published literature in PubMed, international health and conference websites, and world population data sources using our search keywords to identify the status of cancer registries in West Africa.
 Published literature on Ghana’s journey towards registry development was additionally utilized to develop a descriptive case analysis of the barriers and facilitators of registry development within the region.

 Key Content and Findings: The only countries possessing a national registry in West Africa are Cape Verde and the Republic of Gambia.
 Benin, Burkina Faso, Cote d’Ivoire, Ghana, Guinea, Mali, Niger, and Nigeria possess sub-national registries, namely hospital-based and population-based registries with minimal catchment areas.
 In Ghana, the Kumasi Cancer Registry represents the country’s only population-based registry.
 Partnerships with international organizations and participation in regional capacity building efforts have facilitated its maintenance of operations in cancer continuous data collection.
 Despite this, barriers to its expansion have included limited funding, challenges with data linkage across data collection sites, and a lack of an automatized electronic data collection system for cancer cases.